apache/mesos/docs/persistent-volume.md

   2. To check whether a resource offer includes the effect of a dynamic reservation, applications _cannot_ check for the presence of a "reservation ID" or similar value (because reservations do not have IDs).
-Instead, applications should examine the resource offer and check it contains sufficient reserved resources for the application's role.
+Instead, applications should examine the resource offer and check that it contains sufficient reserved resources for the application's role.
 If it does not, the application should make additional reservation requests as necessary.